-NHBC 4.2 (2010) classifies these soils as being of medium - high plasticity i.e. capable of significant volumetric change potential in response to moisture content.
+NHBC 4.2 (2010) classifies the supporting subsoil within all four trial pits / boreholes, as being of medium - high plasticity i.e. capable of significant volumetric change potential in response to moisture content.

 Site investigations have been undertaken by accredited independent soil testing laboratories in accordance with BS5930:1999 "Code of Practice for Site Investigations".